Making Friends in NYC: A Guide to Socializing After Your Move ...

 Don’t underestimate the power of social media when it comes to making new friends in a new city.
 There are hundreds of groups focused on meeting new friends in New York City on Facebook alone.
 You can narrow it down to people who have just moved to the city!

 While Facebook tends to be the most straightforward to use for friends, you can also leverage the power of Twitter and Instagram.
-For example, why not follow some NYC influencers to keep up-to-date on the latest cool things that are happening including store openings, sample sales, art installations, museum exhibits, whatever interests you.
+For example, why not follow some NYC influencers to keep up-to-date on the latest cool things that are happening, including store openings, sample sales, art installations, museum exhibits, and whatever interests you.
 You can then check these out during your own time and try to chat with some people who are there at the same time.
 Even if you don’t make any new friends, you will at least have gotten to do something cool.

 Besides that, look up some hashtags that people use related to your interests and ask for recommendations or tips from NYC locals.
-People LOVE to give suggestions so you’ll be inundated with advice in no time.
+People LOVE to give suggestions, so you’ll be inundated with advice in no time.
 Depending on how the conversation goes, you could even make an online friend.
-And hopefully from there you could transition to real life friends.
+And hopefully, from there, you could transition to real life friends.

 Enjoy Your New City